zonecheung/Rails-Assessment/README.md

 ## Testing

-The app contains both `minitest` and `rspec`.
+The app contains tests for both `minitest` and `rspec`.
 I've added/modified some files in default test suite, but I personally prefer to use `rspec` in my projects.

 So, to run the previous test suite: `bin/rails test -b`